apache/iotdb/README.md

 Before starting to use IoTDB, you need to config the configuration files first.
 For your convenience, we have already set the default config in the files.

-In total, we provide users three kinds of configurations module: environment config module (iotdb-env.bat, iotdb-env.sh), system config module (tsfile-format.properties, iotdb-engine.properties) and log config module (logback.xml).
+In total, we provide users three kinds of configurations module: environment config module (`iotdb-env.bat`, `iotdb-env.sh`), system config module (`tsfile-format.properties`, `iotdb-engine.properties`) and log config module (`logback.xml`).
 All of these kinds of configuration files are put in iotdb/config folder.

 For more, you are advised to check our documentation [Chapter4: Deployment and Management](https://iotdb.apache.org/#/Documents/0.8.0/chap4/sec1) in detail.